ninjamode/ninjamode.github.io/content/_index.md

       text: |
         ---
         ### Student
-        We are looking for a lab assistant (20hours a week) to support lab activities.
+        <mark>Open Position:</mark> We are looking for a lab assistant (20hours a week) to support lab activities.
 Computer Scientist, strong coding and demo skills, preferably background in robotics or augmented / virtual reality.

         ---
         ### PhD / Postdoc